sanjdi/Banking-App/README.md

 ....
 ```

-* At Route layer, define a new route that will accept requests new url path
+* At Route layer, define a new route that will accept requests from new url path
 ```sh
 ../routes/calculatorRoutes.ts
 import { ..., ..., getCashDepositFinalBalance } from '../controllers/calculatorController.js';